Sublime Text 3 input mode using Neovim. Issues are closed, feel free to submit Pull Requests if you have bug fixes however.

 With ActualVim, you can use your own vimrc, plugins, and any real vim motions/commands, because it is vim behind the scenes, and bidirectional sync means Sublime Text and the native OS interface still works too.

 This plugin requires Neovim to be installed, but should otherwise work on all Sublime Text 3 platforms (tested primarily on Windows and macOS).
+Please use at least Neovim 0.2.2, but Neovim 0.3 or newer is highly recommended.

 Clone ActualVim to the path found in